-Solution 4 – Uninstall problematic software
+Solution 7 – Uninstall problematic software

 Certain software can cause CONFIG_LIST_FAILED error to appear, and in order to fix it, you’ll need to find and remove the problematic software.

 Many antivirus companies have dedicated uninstaller tools for their software, so be sure to download one of these tools and use it to completely remove your antivirus program.

-Solution 5 – Change your hard drive mode from AHCI to ATA
+Solution 8 – Change your hard drive mode from AHCI to ATA

-According to users, CONFIG_LIST_FAILED can appear if your hard drive mode is set to AHCI, and in order to fix this error you need to enter BIOS and change it.
+According to users, CONFIG LIST FAILED can appear if your hard drive mode is set to AHCI, and in order to fix this error, you need to enter BIOS and change it.
 To enter BIOS, do the following:

 - While your computer boots, keep pressing F2 or Del.
 It might be a different F key on your computer, so you’ll have to repeat this process a few times until you find the correct key.